Tech-at-DU/d3-tutorial/05-Groups/readme.md

 Look at the last line: `return d3.line()([[x1, y1], [x2, y2], [x3, y3]])`.
 This line is using D3's `line()` function to generate the funky value required for `d`.

 Notice `d3.line()` returns a function!
 You are calling this function and passing to it an array of arrays.
 Each sub-array contains an x and y value.
 The value returned from this function we return as the value for d.

+## Conclusion

+In this tutorial you learned to create and use SVG groups.